zivoradmilekic/zm-long-click/README.md

 zm-long-click
 =============

-//AngularJS directive.
+AngularJS directive.
 This directive allows you to call method after pressing element for 1sec!

 Usage
 ----------